kubesphere/website/content/en/docs/devops-user-guide/understand-and-manage-devops-projects/role-and-member-management.md

 ---
-title: "Role and Member Management"
+title: "Role and Member Management In Your DevOps project"
 keywords: 'Kubernetes, KubeSphere, DevOps, role, member'
 description: 'Role and Member Management'
 linkTitle: "Role and Member Management"